Jencastioni/quarantini-api/README.md

 - As a user, I would like to sign in.
 - As a user, I would like to change password.
 - As a user, I would like to sign out.
-- As a user, I would like to view all cocktail recipes.
+- As a user, I would like to view all my cocktail recipes.
 - As a user, I would like to add recipes.
-- As a user, I would like to like a recipe.
+- As a user, I would like to delete a recipe.
-- As a user, I would like to comment on recipes.
+- As a user, I would like to update a recipes.
-- As a user, I would like to delete my comment.

 ### Technologies Used